Donate Shop Login

-I've been in remission for 2.5 years now, however I still go in for CT scans every 6 months and blood work every 3 months.
-You see, I can never drop my guard with this cancer, which is why I work as hard as I can to bring awareness in the hopes women will be diagnosed in the earliest stages of the disease.
+I've been in remission for 3 years now, however I still go in for CT scans and blood work.
+You see, I can never drop my guard with this cancer, which is why I work as hard as I can to spread awareness, hoping women will be diagnosed in the earliest stages of the disease.

-I'm still here 5.5 years after a late stage diagnosis, defying the odds.
-Why?
+I'm still here 6 years after a late stage diagnosis, defying the odds.
+How?
 I don't know, but I have become a teal-haired warrior to fight for all affected by ovarian cancer.
-Every time I hear of a TEAL sister lost to ovarian cancer, I feel it, truly feel it, like a thorn in my heart.
-And it hurts.
+Every time I hear of a TEAL sister lost to this disease, I actually feel a stabbing pain in my heart, no exaggeration.

 Please join Anna's Avengers in the 2020 Together in TEAL campaign.
-Together we can work toward Ending Ovarian Cancer to save lives.
+Together we can work toward ending ovarian cancer and saving lives.